ga4gh/va-spec/docs/source/modeling-foundations.rst

   Statement Semantics in Two Modes of Use

-  **Legend**  Assertion Mode vs Proposition Assessment Mode semantics for a Variant Pathogenicity Statement. **Left Panels**: Abridged versions of the data models for each mode of use, showing attributes reporting central claim it puts forth (most attributes describing evidence and provenance information are omitted). **Center Panels**:  An example of a Variant Pathogenicity Statement instance. **Right Panels**: Plain language meaning of what structured data in the example reports to be true.
+  **Legend**  Assertion Mode vs Proposition Assessment Mode semantics for a Variant Pathogenicity Statement. **Left Panels**: Abridged versions of the data models for each mode of use, showing attributes reporting central claim each puts forth (most attributes describing evidence and provenance information are omitted). **Center Panels**:  An example of a Variant Pathogenicity Statement instance. **Right Panels**: Plain language meaning of what structured data in the example reports to be true.

 Note that many VA Standard Profiles, including the :ref:`Variant Pathogenicity Statement Profile<variant-pathogenicity-statement>`, contain the ``direction`` and ``strength``/``score`` attributes, and thus could be use to support either Mode of Use.